hackclub/hackclub/workshops/javascript_typing_test/README.md

 ![Screenshot of the final site for the results portion](https://cloud-1v9gb7z3j.vercel.app/1javascript_typing_test_final_image_2.png)

 ### Prerequisites
 This project will be more fun to code if you have a general understanding of HTML, CSS, and Javascript.
-However don't worry if you don't because you can definitely complete this workshop without any prerequisites.
+However, don't worry if you don't because you can definitely complete this workshop without any prerequisites.

 ### Focus
 Yes, **focus**.
 JK.
-This workshop will focus on Javascript, so you'll have a starter template including HTML and CSS that will be explained.
+This workshop will focus on Javascript, so you'll have a starter template (with HTML and CSS) that will be explained.

 ### The IDE
 An IDE (Integrated Development Environment) is just fancy speak for where your code will run.
 We'll be using [repl.it](https://repl.it) as our IDE because...

 1. It saves your code in the cloud
 2. All you need is an internet connection and a web browser
 3. It's really easy to fork (copy) from